MikeAvgeros/fitz-composer/README.md

 ## Further Testing

--   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, and a variety of Android and iOs mobile phones.
+-   The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPad, and a variety of Android and iOs mobile phones.

 -   A large amount of testing was done to ensure that all pages were linking correctly including the site's navigation menu.